-If there are no names on the internal layoff list, the Employer will consider internal promotional candidates, employees who are requesting a transfer or voluntary demotion, and qualified part-time hourly or non-permanent appointee candidates prior to considering other candidates.
-The Employer will offer an interview to at least two (2) transfer or voluntary demotion candidates with the skills and abilities required for the position.
+If there are no names on the internal layoff list, the Employer will consider internal promotional candidates, employees who are requesting a transfer or voluntary demotion, and qualified non-permanent appointee candidates prior to considering other candidates.
+If there are internal candidates who meet the skills and abilities required for the position, the Employer will offer them an interview.

-- B. An internal promotional candidate is an employee who applies for appointment with their college/district to a class with a higher salary range maximum. - C. A transfer candidate is an employee who applies for appointment with their college/district to a position in the same class, same class on a different shift or to a different class with the same salary range maximum. - D. A voluntary demotion candidate is an employee who applies for appointment with their college/district to a class with a lower salary range maximum. - E. A qualified part-time hourly or non-permanent appointee candidate is a part-time hourly or non-permanent appointee who has applied for an open position and who meets the skills and abilities for the position. - F. Interested internal promotions, transfers, voluntary demotions and part-time hourly or non-permanent appointees may apply by following the application process on the posted announcement.
+- B. An internal promotional candidate is an employee who applies for appointment with their college/district to a class with a higher salary range maximum. - C. A transfer candidate is an employee who applies for appointment with their college/district to a position in the same class, same class on a different shift or to a different class with the same salary range maximum. - D. A voluntary demotion candidate is an employee who applies for appointment with their college/district to a class with a lower salary range maximum. - E. A qualified non-permanent appointee candidate is a part-time hourly or non-permanent appointee who has applied for an open position and who meets the skills and abilities for the position. - F. Interested internal promotions, transfers, voluntary demotions and non-permanent appointees may apply by following the application process on the posted announcement.
 Consideration will be limited to employees who have the skills and abilities required for a position. - G. Each Employer will establish a posting process that takes into consideration employee accessibility issues to electronic and hard copy notifications, as well as geographical issues.